-Cool comfort: natural gas furnace plus air conditioner
+Cool comfort: gas furnace plus air conditioner

 Losing sleep over summer heat?
-If you have a natural gas furnace, you can simply add an air conditioning unit to your central heating system and enjoy year-round climate control and comfort in your home.
+If you have a gas furnace, you can simply add an air conditioning unit to your central heating system and enjoy year-round climate control and comfort in your home.
 You don’t need a heat pump to keep your home cool.

 Heat pump or air conditioner—what’s the difference?